Camp Zama JROTC cadets demonstrate attention to detail during in-ranks inspection

-Camp Zama Soldiers inspect the Junior Reserve Officers’ Training Corps cadets from Zama Middle High School’s Trojan Battalion during an in-ranks inspection Jan.
-24 at the school’s football field.
+CAMP ZAMA, Japan — The Junior Reserve Officers’ Training Corps cadets of Zama Middle High School’s Trojan Battalion were tested on their attention to detail during an in-ranks inspection Jan.
+24 at the school’s football field here.

+Soldiers assigned to Camp Zama, including Command Sgt.
+Maj.
+David Rio, senior enlisted leader of U.S. Army Garrison Japan, acted as the inspectors for the 38 cadets, grading them on the impeccability of their dress uniforms, quizzing them on JROTC standards and conduct, and even evaluating a presentation from the color guard.

+Retired Lt.
+Col. Douglas Fields, the senior JROTC instructor, said the cadets undergo the inspection every three years in accordance with the JROTC Program of Accreditation.
+He lauded the cadets for their performance, emphasizing the exceedingly positive remarks Rio had for the color guard.

 |Date Taken: